sansanwawa/MySQL2BigQuery/README.md

 A small script that convert MySQL query into Google BigQuery

 # Parameters and configurations
-MySQL configuration file is under config's folder.
+You can find the configuration file under config's folder.
 There are 2 config files, which is **dev.py** and **prod.py**.
 * dev.py is for development environment